WanDur/Monster-Strike-Bot/README.md

 2. Press `ctrl + c` or close the program directly if you want to quit

 ## Versions
+- 2.1
+  - small fixes
+  - new error handling
 - 2.0
   - added new launcher
   - python files are packed into .exe, it can be downloaded in release